 Foundations of Differential Calculus

-Euler made a great number of other contributions to calculus, the mathematics that reigns supreme in the physical sciences – his greatest was Institutiones calculi differentialis, or Foundations of Differential Calculus, published in 1755, presenting among other things differential calculus of functions.
-Euler’s book is the basis of all future work in the field.
+Euler made a great number of other contributions to calculus, the mathematics that reigns supreme in the physical sciences, reaching a pinnacle with Institutiones calculi differentialis, or Foundations of Differential Calculus, published in 1755, presenting among other things differential calculus of functions.
+Euler’s book was the basis of all future work in the field.

 The Language of Mathematics